Scraps of burled wood meet high gloss black lacquer and matte nickel.

 Pentagons regularly occur in nature.
 You have the pentagonal cross-section of okra, morning glories, and starfruit.
 Also, note the pentagonal configuration of the seeds in the cross-section of an apple.

 In geometry, a pentagon is a five-sided polygon.
 A pentagon may be simple or self-intersecting—the internal angles of a simple pentagon total 540°.
 A pentagram is an example of a self-intersecting pentagon.

-The idea behind Penta was to take in irregularly-sided chunk of wood and have it become each of the six sides of a cube.
-The result is a very interesting, unapologetic geometry.
-Limitless possibilities in regards to material choices for the various sides.
+The idea behind Penta Chunk was to take in irregularly-sided chunk of wood and have it become each of the six sides of a cube.
+The result is a very interesting, unapologetic geometry—limitless possibilities regarding material choices for the various sides.
 I went a sophisticated route, marrying the wood with high gloss lacquers and metals.

-Sign'd is a whimsical take on misdirection (note the base).
+Sign'd on Stand is a whimsical take on misdirection (note the base).